Environmental Values and Sustainable Transformations (EVST) is an interdisciplinary minor in environmental philosophy and critical social sciences.

 This 15EC interdisciplinary minor offers students the tools, knowledge, and skills needed to understand and address current environmental issues.
 The minor combines insights from environmental philosophy and critical social sciences to meet real-world sustainability challenges.

-This minor helps students to identify social, environmental, and climate injustices and to think creatively about how to promote a more equitable and environmentally conscious society for research and inovation, and the responsible design of technology.
+This minor helps students to identify social, environmental, and climate injustices and to think creatively about how to promote a more equitable and environmentally conscious society for research and innovation, and the responsible design of technology.
 The minor introduces a variety of conceptual lenses, including climate justice, environmental ethics, science and technology studies (including ‘action-based’ research), agroecology, decoloniality, biocultural conservation, field philosophy, and historical studies to examine the values central to a just and sustainable future.
 Students have the opportunity to consider what this means in the context of their own disciplinary training.

 EDUCATIONAL APPROACH